Welcome to Trubright Art. This site is my online gallery of visual, both digital and analog.

 Digital Art Series 2: iPad App Art

 After the iPad came out, I began using apps to draw directly on the tablet or mangle photographs.
 I use OmniSketch, Procreate, Snapseed, Tangled FX, Percolate, Frax and others.
 I created a portfolio called App Art to show them off.

-I started drawing as a small child and kept it up until high school when I spent more and more time studying music.
+I started drawing as a small child and kept it at it until high school, when I spent more and more time studying music.
 For years I thought that I would get back to visual art but I didn’t know which direction to go in.
 One night my wife, a friend and I rented a movie about Picasso which I’m pretty sure was this one.
 Seeing his process was a revelation to me; I would have to be fearless before the blank paper.
 I decided that every attempt was just that, an attempt.
 There was nothing that couldn’t be thrown out or started over.
 This freed me up to experiment.

-My latest series is called Dog Bark Park, which are dog portraits.
+My latest digital series is called Dog Bark Park, which are dog portraits.
 I use OmniSketch, Procreate and other apps to draw the pups.